-Rule 2.4.9 Abandonment: An application shall be deemed abandoned by the Department if, after six (6) months from the date of filing, the requirements for licensing have not been completed and submitted to the Department.
+Rule 2.4.8 Abandonment: An application shall be deemed abandoned by the Department if, after six (6) months from the date of filing, the requirements for licensure have not been completed and filed with the Department.

 Rule 2.5.1 Titles and Abbreviation: No person shall use the title "Licensed Professional Art Therapist" or hold himself out as having this status, unless he is licensed as such by the Board.